rsharifnasab/DJ/README.md

 #### Do I need this as a student?

-No you are not.
+No you don't.
 The course TA should clone this repository and create questions and then distribute questions alongside the judge and the binary for you.

 #### Should I learn Go before using this project?

-No you aren't.
+No you shouldn't.
 The flexible part is not written in Go, but instead you need a bit of bash script to tune judges and develop creative questions.